epimorphics/ukhpi/README.md

 | `RAILS_RELATIVE_URL_ROOT`  | The path from the server root to the application                     | `/app/ukhpi`            |
 | `API_SERVICE_URL`          | The base URL from which data is accessed, including the HTTP scheme  | `http://localhost:8080` |
 | `SENTRY_API_KEY`           | The DSN for reporting errors and other events to Sentry              |                         |

+[^1]: With Docker 1.13.0 or greater, you can configure Docker to use different credential helpers for different registries.